Maritime search and rescue saves lives – now is the time to nominate exceptional individuals and organisations for an IMRF Award.

-The IMRF has launched the IMRF Awards 2018 and is calling for nominations and entries from around the world.
-These Awards were specifically established to recognise and reward the selfless efforts of search and rescue (SAR) operators around the world, who make many sacrifices to save lives at sea.
+The International Maritime Rescue Federation (IMRF) has launched the IMRF Awards 2018 and is calling for nominations and entries from around the world.
+The Awards are unique, in that they were specifically established to recognise and reward the selfless efforts of search and rescue (SAR) operators around the world, who make many sacrifices to saves lives at sea.

 Entries are now invited for the four IMRF Awards 2018 categories: